accidental-green/validator-install/README.md

 **Important Note:** This script does not generate any security-related items such as validator keystore, deposit data, or mnemonic.
 It prepares the computer for staking by installing the binaries, creating users, writing service files, etc.

-After the ~1 minute installation, Geth and Ligthouse will be fully configured to begin syncing immediately.
+After running the script, Geth and Ligthouse will be installed and fully configured to begin syncing.

 If you want to run a full validator, you'll also need import an existing keysore or generate new keystores to run the validator.
 Please refer to [Somer's guide](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) or this [Ubuntu - Key Generation Guide](https://agstakingco.gitbook.io/eth-2-0-key-generation-ubuntu-live-usb/) to learn more.